f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Types.md

 ### Storage types

-Let's look at the example in `Nameservice.Types`.
-Remember the `Nameservice` module is responsible for maintaing a marketplace around a mapping `Name -> Whois`.
+Remember the `Nameservice` module is responsible for maintaining a marketplace around a mapping `Name -> Whois`.
 Let us define the types for the marketplace mapping as

 ~~~ haskell
 newtype Name = Name Text deriving (Eq, Show, Generic, A.ToJSON, A.FromJSON)